cermak-petr/uraniumstuff/readme.md

 Tools are fast and deal a lot of damage, armor also provides radiation protection.

 __NEW FEATURES__
  * Tools will now irradiate mobs to drain their health over time.
  * Armor will drain your health if the "Uranium Protection Gem" is not in your inventory.
  * Uranium tool in hand will now also drain your health without the gem
  * Irradiated mobs have a radioactive green glow
+ * Mobs killed by radiation will leave Green Goo residue
+ * Green goo can be turned into Evil Green Goo that follows and kills mobs
  * Most settings can be configured
+ * Dropped MineClone support for now

 If the technic mod is not present, this mod will provide uranium ore generation.
 Uranium ore will be found at the same heights as with technic, but at much lower quantities,